Vlad-Radz/distributed_pong/README.md

     - repo structure is bad (I actually like DDD - just fyi).
 - Code smells:
     - use plain `print()` instead of proper logger (I would probably use `structlog`)
     - division of concerns is violated in some places.
+In general bad design of the codebase, although I fixed some issues (e.g. a violation of the Law of Demeter in one place).

 ## Was anything achieved at all?
 1. Orchestarting server works well;
 2. Real-time communication over message broker (RabbitMQ) worked;
 3. Some design decisions might be not that bad.
 4. Synchronization of paddles works: what I do from one host, is shown on the other.
-5. Also ball has same movement trajectory on both hosts.
+5. Also ball has same movement trajectory on both hosts, and - with some luck - its position is 1:1 same for both players.
+6. Nice waiting windows for the game (I have a good taste for design).

 ## Architecture of the system
 1. RabbitMQ runs on a server.
 It will be used to send information about moves of paddles (and in the future same should